ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/RemoveAllElements.md

 # RemoveAllElements

-Removes all the elements from the current document or from the current document element.<br>Inherited From: [ApiDocumentContent#RemoveAllElements](../../ApiDocumentContent/Methods/RemoveAllElements.md)
-<br>When all elements are removed, a new empty paragraph is automatically created.
-If you want to add content to this paragraph, use the [ApiDocumentContent#GetElement](../../ApiDocumentContent/Methods/GetElement.md) method.
+Removes all the elements from the current document or from the current document element.💡 When all elements are removed, a new empty paragraph is automatically created.
+If you want to addcontent to this paragraph, use the {@link ApiDocumentContent#GetElement} method.

 ## Syntax